AnkushRoy-code/dotfiles/README.md

-You can install stow and just go `stow .` to have all my configuration.
+You can install stow and just go `cd dotfiles;stow .` to have all my configuration add `--adopt` flag to overwrite your previous config.
 You will need to install some additional packages.
 Creating the list soon.